labicom-udesc/labicom-udesc.github.io/index.md

 The available infraestructure is under update.

-## Source Code
+## <a href="https://labicom-udesc.github.io/source-code.html" target="" rel="noopener">Source Code<\a>

-Several projects developed at LABICOM have source code available in the following <a href="https://labicom-udesc.github.io/source-code.html" target="" rel="noopener">link</a>.
+Several projects developed at LABICOM have source code available to download in the link above.

 ## Address